ChaoticRoman/system_engineering/README.md

 identificator, is verifable, separatedly stated, fail/pass decidable and unambigious.
-Requirements specification should be as complete as possible: full success of the project should be equivalent to all requiremnts being fulfilled.
+Requirements specification should be as complete as possible: full success of the project should be equivalent to all requirements being fulfilled.

-Note: Project statement can be merged to Requirements specification.

 Phase B: High-level design
 --------------------------